rseah145/smw-term2/lesson_5/Theory.md

 * Time of the last and next scheduled synchronization
 * Success and Failure notification
 * Update packages that have been downloaded and/orr updated since the last synchronization, or that failed synchronization
 * Whether synchronization was a Manual or Automatic synchronization

 <br>

+Approval log keeps track of the content that has been approved or not approved